Building Capacity Through Strategic

 Corporate Partnerships

-Who it’s for: From local startups to global Fortune 500 companies, we partner with you to empower your employees to serve the community in a way that builds upon your CSR and employee engagement goals and meets a need in the community.
+Who it’s for: From local startups to global Fortune 500 companies, we collaborate with organizations to engage employees in meaningful community service that aligns with CSR and employee engagement goals.

 Corporate Engagement Portfolio